Bruno-Noobador/DNA2NukeAcid/README.md

 # DNA2NukeAcid
-An algorithm that converts dna sequencies into its appropriate nucleic acid
+An algorithm that converts dna sequencies into its appropriate aminoacids